skogsbaer/sum-product/sum-product-en.md

 states that software - in the face of new requirements - should ideally only require extension, not modification.
-Code written in what we called the functional way (or with the visitor pattern) enables openess for new operations, whereas the object-oriented way enables openess for new alternatives.
+Code written in what we called the functional way (or with the visitor pattern) enables openness for new operations, whereas the object-oriented way enables openness for new alternatives.

 The designers of functional languages and those who recently brought record/data classes and pattern matching into object-oriented